AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

       - Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-      - Person that was deleted from the list should also be removed from all group it was previously part of.
-Can be verified using `list-group` to see all the groups.
+      - The deleted person should also be removed from all groups they were previously part of.
+This can be verified using `list-group` to see all the groups.

    - Test case: Delete with invalid index `delete 0`<br>